 The sleek form of this freestanding tub adds a stunning focal point to modern interiors.
-An oval-shaped design and curved sidewalls create the artful minimalist look ideal for newly renovated spaces.
+An oval-shaped design and curved sidewalls create the artful minimalist look that is ideal for newly renovated spaces.
 The 50-gallon tub is 55 inches long, 31 inches wide, and 23 inches deep, allowing an adult to enjoy a relaxing soak without feeling cramped.
-It features an overflow and drain, with multiple finishes available for the polished metal fixtures.
+It features an overflow and a drain, with multiple finishes available for the polished metal fixtures.

 Woodbridge utilizes fiberglass reinforced acrylic with a nonslip bottom, creating a robust and smooth surface for easy cleaning.
 This sturdy acrylic tub can handle up to 1,000 pounds.